-We had the privilege of interviewing award-winning photojournalist, author, and educator Jo-Anne McArthur, who has been documenting the plight of animals on all seven continents for over a decade.
+Award-winning photojournalist, author, and educator Jo-Anne McArthur has been documenting the plight of animals on all seven continents for over a decade.
 Her project We Animals has become an internationally celebrated archive, and over one hundred animal organizations have benefited from her photography, many of which continue to work closely with Jo-Anne on stories, investigations, campaigns and humane education.
+Jo-Anne is the subject of Canadian film maker Liz Marshall’s acclaimed documentary The Ghosts In Our Machine and her first book, also entitled We Animals, was published by Lantern Books in 2013.

 Our photographs portray issues and images that no one wants to look at.
 The greatest challenge in animal advocacy is getting people not only to look, but to not turn away.
 We are presenting scenes of horror, and it’s natural for them to want to turn away.
 We are demanding a lot of our audience, so our images have to be beautiful as well as technically excellent.
 Our images need to have qualities that help the viewer return to the image and connect with it on some other level.
 Thus, our images not only have to document a situation, but they need to be beautiful, well-crafted, engaging, and interesting.